Mentored Fundraising Assignment 18 Homework Instructions

 Download the PDF Version of this Assignment

-Assignment Seventeen.
+Assignment Eighteen.
 Email Content and Layout

 What should your email look like?
 How long?
 What will lure subscribers to click through to an actionable landing page?